-I am pleased to present the Annual Report and Financial Statements of Ventus 2 VCT plc (the "Company") for the year ended 28 February 2019.
+I am pleased to be able to present the Annual Report and Financial Statements of Ventus VCT plc (the "Company") for the year ended 28 February 2019.

 The performance of the Company over the financial year has been strong with significant increases in net asset value ("NAV") across all share classes.